wpfixfast/wpff-woo-products-per-page/README.txt

 == Screenshots ==

-1. This is the settings page within WooCommerce setting area
+1. This is the settings page within WooCommerce settings area

 == Changelog ==